LennyDa/myBlog/content/_index.md

 ---
-heading: "Hi There, Welcome to my Blog:)"
+heading: "Hi There, My name is Livant and I'm a Developer:)"
-subheading: "Livnat is coding here - join the fun!"
 handle: "Livnat David"
 ---